One of the biggest mistakes that people make when applying for credit cards is that they don’t consider what their accessible income is.

 - Get regular transfers into your own account

-- If the non-applicant uses at least a portion of their income to pay for your expenses
+- If someone else uses at least a portion of their income to pay for your expenses

 Proposed comment 51(a)(1)-6.i noted that if a household member’s salary is deposited into a joint account shared with the applicant, an issuer is permitted to consider that salary as the applicant’s income for purposes of § 1026.51(a).